 Frostproof is south of Lake Wales, north of Sebring and east of Winter Haven.
 Take Highway 630 out of town to the east and you'll go through Indian Lake Estates and Yeehaw Junction.

-The town is located on an isthmus between Reedy Lake and Lake Clinch; this favorable situation has a lot to do with the town's moderate winter temperatures.
+The town is located on an isthmus between Reedy Lake and Lake Clinch.
+This favorable situation has a lot to do with the town's moderate winter temperatures.

 The town was originally named Keystone City, but people kept getting it confused with Keystone Heights up in North Central Florida.

 Even so, it is still one of the most "frostproof" areas in the state and the citrus industry still thrives here.

 These pioneers controlled most of the ranch and grove land in this part of Florida for years.

-Ben Hill Griffin was also a University of Florida grad, and donated enough to his alma mater that the stadium in Gainesville where the Gators play football is known as Ben Hill Griffin Stadium at Florida Field.
+Ben Hill Griffin was also a University of Florida graduate, and donated enough to his alma mater that the stadium in Gainesville where the Gators play football is known as Ben Hill Griffin Stadium at Florida Field.